miking-lang/miking/KERNEL_README.md

 This README will explain how to get started with Jupyter Notebooks for MCore, and go through all the functionality of the Jupyter MCore kernel.
-Once you have installed the kernel in the next section, there is also an interactive notebook demonstrating MCore and the kernel's capabilities at `JupyterExample.ipynb`.
+Once you have installed the kernel in the next section, there is also an interactive notebook demonstrating MCore and the kernel's capabilities at `MCoreJupyter.ipynb`.

 ## Getting started